keneanung/GMCPAdditions/README.md

 ### Sent by server ###

 - IRE.Composer.Edit
-  - sent by the server when the player enters an in-game editor.
-Body is an object, with keys "title" and "text".
+  - sent by the server when the player enters an in-game editor
+  - Body is an object, with keys "title" and "text".
 Text contains the current buffer, title is a title that can be shown to the user.

 ### Sent by client ###